 Supervision and Training

-The Counseling Center staff is committed to training and shares the philosophy that supervision and mentoring are essential in helping advanced externs develop their professional confidence, competence, and autonomy.
+The Counseling Center staff is committed to training and shares the philosophy that supervision and mentoring are essential in helping externs develop their professional confidence, competence, and autonomy.
 Each supervisor’s goal is that the extern leaves the practicum with an understanding of how to effectively comprehend and intervene in their clients’ lives in a grounded manner that integrates theory, technique, and practical understanding with a basic respect for the individual.
 Although training focuses on client material and process, the extern’s developmental needs, theoretical integration, and diagnostic utilization of countertransference are essential.

 Externs participate in the following supervision and training activities: